OpenTPCast/Docs/guides/UPGRADE.md

-# Upgrading TPCast For Raspbian Stretch & VirtualHere
+# Upgrading The TPCast To OpenTPCast

-# DO NOT ATTEMPT TO USE THIS GUIDE
-# This guide is currently being rewritten and contains incorrect instructions that will brick your device if followed!
-An updated guide will be available soon.

 ## Overview
-This guide provides instructions on how to upgrade a stock TPCast to OpenTPCast using Raspbian Stretch and [VirtualHere](VIRTUALHERE.md), which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive.
+This guide provides instructions on how to upgrade a stock TPCast device to OpenTPCast, which replaces the stock TPCast Connection Assistant software with a VirtualHere based solution running on Raspbian Stretch, and enables use of the on-board microphone and auxiliary USB port in the HTC Vive.

 ## Disclaimer
 **This upgrade is performed at you own risk!
-OpenTPCast and its contributers will not be held responsible for any physical damage, data loss or voided manufacturer warranties incurred due to modifications or tampering of your TPCast hardware or software.**
+OpenTPCast and its contributers will not be held responsible for any physical damage, data loss or voided manufacturer warranties incurred due to modification or tampering of your TPCast hardware or software.**

 This upgrade requires opening up your TPCast power box to remove and flash the internal MicroSD card with an OpenTPCast image.
-We do not recommend performing this upgrade without first [backing up the MicroSD card of your TPCast power box](SDCARD.md) to ensure that your TPCast device can be restored back to factory settings in the event of software compatibility issues during or after the upgrade.
+We do not recommend performing this upgrade without [backing up the MicroSD card of your TPCast power box](SDCARD.md) to ensure that your TPCast device can be restored back to factory settings in the event of software compatibility issues during or after the upgrade.

 If the upgrade fails and leaves your TPCast device inoperable, please refer to [Unbricking](UNBRICKING.md) for more information on how to restore your device to its original factory state.